aibaba-ai/aibaba-ai/docs/docs/integrations/providers/databricks.md

 docs = dvs.similarity_search("What is vector search?)
 ```

-See the [usage example](/docs/integrations/vectorstores/databricks_vector_search) for how to set up vector indices and integrate them with LangChain.
+See the [usage example](/docs/integrations/vectorstores/databricks_vector_search) for how to set up vector indices and integrate them with AI Agents Force.

 MLflow Integration
 ------------------

-In the context of LangChain integration, MLflow provides the following capabilities:
+In the context of AI Agents Force integration, MLflow provides the following capabilities:

-- **Experiment Tracking**: Tracks and stores models, artifacts, and traces from your LangChain experiments.
+- **Experiment Tracking**: Tracks and stores models, artifacts, and traces from your AI Agents Force experiments.
 - **Dependency Management**: Automatically records dependency libraries, ensuring consistency among development, staging, and production environments.
-- **Model Evaluation** Offers native capabilities for evaluating LangChain applications.
+- **Model Evaluation** Offers native capabilities for evaluating AI Agents Force applications.
-- **Tracing**: Visually traces data flows through your LangChain application.
+- **Tracing**: Visually traces data flows through your AI Agents Force application.

-See [MLflow LangChain Integration](/docs/integrations/providers/mlflow_tracking) to learn about the full capabilities of using MLflow with LangChain through extensive code examples and guides.
+See [MLflow AI Agents Force Integration](/docs/integrations/providers/mlflow_tracking) to learn about the full capabilities of using MLflow with AI Agents Force through extensive code examples and guides.

 SQLDatabase
 -----------
-You can connect to Databricks SQL using the SQLDatabase wrapper of LangChain.
+You can connect to Databricks SQL using the SQLDatabase wrapper of AI Agents Force.
 ```
 from langchain.sql_database import SQLDatabase

 db = SQLDatabase.from_databricks(catalog="samples", schema="nyctaxi")
 ```

-See [Databricks SQL Agent](https://docs.databricks.com/en/large-language-models/langchain.html#databricks-sql-agent) for how to connect Databricks SQL with your LangChain Agent as a powerful querying tool.
+See [Databricks SQL Agent](https://docs.databricks.com/en/large-language-models/langchain.html#databricks-sql-agent) for how to connect Databricks SQL with your AI Agents Force Agent as a powerful querying tool.

 Open Models
 -----------

-To directly integrate Databricks's open models hosted on HuggingFace, you can use the [HuggingFace Integration](/docs/integrations/providers/huggingface) of LangChain.
+To directly integrate Databricks's open models hosted on HuggingFace, you can use the [HuggingFace Integration](/docs/integrations/providers/huggingface) of AI Agents Force.

 ```
 from langchain_huggingface import HuggingFaceEndpoint